TumbleOwlee/hiberlite/README.md

 ## Feature of this Fork

-Currently the following changes were applied to the original hiberlite implementation:
+Currently the following changes are applied to the original hiberlite implementation:

 * Direct control over the transaction.
 You can now use `Database::startTransaction()`, `Database::commitTransaction()` and `Database::rollbackTransaction()`.
     - **Note:** This feature is most-likely not thread-safe.
 To be safe, each thread has to hold its own `Database` object.